 Yes, sometimes you can reduce Chapter 13 payments after a job loss, but lowering your Chapter 13 payment can be tricky.
 The bankruptcy judge can't deviate from the rules determining how much you must pay secured, priority, and unsecured debts.

 Remember when you first proposed your Chapter 13 plan?
-Your attorney helped you develop a plan that followed the rules, and the judge checked that each creditor would get the amount they were entitled to receive.
+Your attorney helped you develop a plan that followed the rules, and the judge ensured each creditor would receive the proper amount.
 Here's when a judge can adjust your monthly payment:

 The problem with the first two options?
 You probably filed for Chapter 13 to keep your home, car, or other nonexempt property you'd have lost in Chapter 7, and it's unlikely that you'll want to part with it now.

 The problem with the last option?
-Even if you reduce how much you're paying toward credit card balances, medical bills, and other nonpriority, unsecured debts to zero, your plan payment probably won't change much.
+Even if you reduce how much you pay toward credit card balances, medical bills, and other nonpriority, unsecured debts to zero, your plan payment probably won't change much.
 Most filers don't pay a lot toward this category of bills.

 You can ask for an early discharge based on a job loss or another financial hardship, but courts rarely grant them.
 You must have already paid your "unsecured creditors" or those holding debt for credit cards, medical bills, student loans, and other unsecured debts the amount they would have received had you filed for Chapter 7.